 The Department of Art History Guest Lecture Series is pleased to present:

-WHERE: Online via Zoom (registration required)
+WHERE: Online via Zoom (no registration required)